lsegal/tadpole/README.markdown

           sections 'section1', 'section2', 'copyright'
         end

+   Your sections can include another template (directory).
+This will call whatever sections were part of that other template.

    A directory does not _require_ a `section.rb`.
 If it is not supplied, it will inherit the setup file from its parent (including its sections).